 The Abbey Drain was first discovered in 1879 and then forgotten about until it was rediscovered in 1991.
 The Drain is a large structure, two metres high in places, with an arched roof.
 Among the finds buried in the silt inside this medieval sewer were unique 15th century examples of polyphonic music incised on slate, tuning pegs for musical instruments, pottery and pottery shards, dice and gaming tokens, and lead seals from cloth imported from the Netherlands and Italy.
 This all had to be washed and sorted.
 Forum members assisted in a project to sort and match the pottery shards in 2009.
 The Abbey Drain was scheduled as a national monument by Historic Scotland in August 2010.
 Further information on the Abbey Drain can be found at canmore.rcahms.gov.uk/en/site/71769/details/paisley+abbey+drain/

 In September of this year (2011) our Forum volunteers assisted GUARD Archaeology Ltd. in a further excavation.
-Life was made easier for us this year by the use of an excavator to remove nearly 1m of early 20th century in-fill on the site.
+Life was made easier for us this year by the use the service of a mini excavator rental in Seattle to remove nearly 1m of early 20th century in-fill on the site (these days used mini excavator for sale are more common to see).
 Two trenches were dug, one extending a previous trench and the other at a spot which was a possible site of old monastic buildings.
 We expected to find structural remains in the first trench, but the second trench was a bit of a gamble.
 The line of the drain was known to have a large curve and then return to its original straight alignment.
 But what was the purpose of the curve in the drain?
 Were there the remains of abbey buildings within the curve?

 The results of this excavation surpassed all expectations.
 Both trenches were dug to a depth of more than a metre.
 The first trench revealed a medieval wall beside some beautifully cobbled paving.
 This is likely to be the remains of a hitherto unknown ancillary abbey building, perhaps the abbey kitchen or a workplace.